 In response to the decline in real income, the median net worth for young adults also declined by 39 percent during the period 2004-2016 (Figure 2).
 Greater levels of net worth liberate an individual to expand his consumption and more likely to engage in making larger purchases, such as a home.
-Likewise, significant and persistent declines in net worth have a depressing effect on the individual's
+Likewise, significant and persistent declines in net worth have a depressing effect on the individual's consumption pattern.
+Based on the 2016 SCF survey, this pattern held during the period of the downturn, and only recently, with the continued improvement in the labor market, has there been a measurable increase in the number of young people saving to buy homes.

-Figure 2: Real Median Net Worth for Young Adults Aged 18-343
+Figure 2: Real Median Net Worth for Young Adults Aged 18-34